mytch444/mmusic/README.md

 Installation
 ------------

-You will need mpv then run the following
+You will either need mpv or need to modify the mmusicd file to change what command is used to play a file.
+Then run

-    make
+    $ make

-To compile, then run

-    make install
+    $ make install

-To install the files to /usr/local/bin/
+This installs the files to /usr/local/bin/

 Todo
 ----